-- Auto-dimming is a must: - "All EMCs shall be equipped with technology that automatically dims the electronic message center according to ambient light conditions." - Primary Brightness Guideline: - "To ensure that EMCs are sufficiently visible but not overly bright, it is recommended that EMCs not exceed 0.3 footcandles over ambient lighting conditions when measured at the recommended distance, based on the EMC size."
+- Auto-dimming is a must: - "All EMCs shall be equipped with technology that automatically dims the electronic message center according to ambient light conditions." - Primary Brightness Guideline: - "The difference between the off and solid-message measurements using the EMC Measurement Criteria shall not exceed 0.3 footcandles at night.
+The EMC must be measured at the recommended distance, based on the EMC size."